MimeBro/Mutao/README.md

 # Mutao
 Mutao's Web development
-Mutao will allow every dominican to have their store business on the internet with a simple setup.
+Will allow every dominican to have their store business on the internet with a simple setup.